Skip to content

 Imports System

-' an IExample interface
+' an Iexample interface

-Public Interface Iexample
+Public Interface Iexemple

 End Interface

-' a first class
+' a 1st class

-Public Class class1
+Public Class classe1

-Implements Iexample
+Implements Iexemple

 Return a + b + 10